 The Corporation cannot predict the depth or duration of downturns in the domestic and global economies nor the effects on markets that the Corporation serves, particularly the airline industry.
-The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general economic conditions.
-Economic uncertainty renders estimates of future revenues and expenditures more difficult to formulate.
+The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general global economic conditions including, without limitation, interest rates, general levels of economic activity, fluctuations in the market prices of securities, participation by other investors in the financial markets, economic uncertainty, national and international political circumstances, natural disasters, public health crises (such as the recent global outbreak of the coronavirus) and other events outside of our control.
+The economic uncertainties of such events renders estimates of future revenues and expenditures more difficult to formulate.
 The future direction of the overall domestic and global economies could have a significant impact on the Corporation's overall financial performance and may impact the value of its Common Shares.